ADernild/queen_dk_nys/README.md

 - [x] Create list of data sources in dashboard.
 - [x] Feature information about the queen that is scraped from wikipedia.
 - [x] Implement language option for dahsboard data.
+- [X] Reactive word additions to featured words from topic model
 - [ ] Move sentiment statistics to home, and add general statistics.
 - [ ] Highlight topic words in map sentences.
 - [X] Analyze topics, or describe how to do so.